volcengine/terraform-provider-volcengine/website/docs/r/ecs_instance.html.markdown

 * `subnet_id` - (Required, ForceNew) The subnet ID of primary networkInterface.
 * `system_volume_size` - (Required) The size of system volume.
 The value range of the system volume size is ESSD_PL0: 20~2048, ESSD_FlexPL: 20~2048, PTSSD: 10~500.
 * `system_volume_type` - (Required, ForceNew) The type of system volume, the value is `PTSSD` or `ESSD_PL0` or `ESSD_PL1` or `ESSD_PL2` or `ESSD_FlexPL`.
-* `auto_renew_period` - (Optional, ForceNew) The auto renew period of ECS instance.Only effective when instance_charge_type is PrePaid.
+* `auto_renew_period` - (Optional) The auto renew period of ECS instance.Only effective when instance_charge_type is PrePaid.
 Default is 1.When importing resources, this attribute will not be imported.
 If this attribute is set, please use lifecycle and ignore_changes ignore changes in fields.
-* `auto_renew` - (Optional, ForceNew) The auto renew flag of ECS instance.Only effective when instance_charge_type is PrePaid.
+* `auto_renew` - (Optional) The auto renew flag of ECS instance.Only effective when instance_charge_type is PrePaid.
 Default is true.When importing resources, this attribute will not be imported.
 If this attribute is set, please use lifecycle and ignore_changes ignore changes in fields.
 * `data_volumes` - (Optional) The data volumes collection of  ECS instance.
 * `deployment_set_id` - (Optional) The ID of Ecs Deployment Set.
 * `description` - (Optional) The description of ECS instance.